Climate Action & Sustainability Reporting

 Module 3: Sustainability Reporting: Standards, Protocols and Guidance

 This module will focus on the sustainability reporting obligations that public service bodies have to meet.
-It will consider financial and non-financial sustainability reporting and will examine the various elements of sustainability reports.
+It will consider financial, non-financial, and sustainability reporting within the context of international standards, protocols, and instruments.

 Module 4: Sustainability Reporting: Application

 The final module attends to the practical tasks involved in sustainability reporting.
-It will address sustainability reporting in different sectors, frameworks that can be used for integrated reporting, and methods of reporting.
+It will examine sustainability reporting in different sectors, with a focus on integrated reporting.
+It will also examine how compliance obligations can be most effectively and efficiently met.

 Entry requirements